BachelorDog/SingaporeWindMapRealTime/README.md

 A website shows Singapore windmap in real time https://honeythebadger.synology.me/

-This is a mini project I tried to learn visualization of field data on maps.
+This is a mini project I tried to learn visualization of field data on maps with javascripts and d3.
 The website is hosted on my little mini synology which explains the domain name. https://honeythebadger.synology.me/